srush/GPTWorld/README.md

 ## Leaderboard

 I was able to solve the big puzzle using roughly 2000 tokens (input/output).
 Can you do better?
+I'll post the best ones here.

 ## Other Puzzles